lvarin/websocat-template/README.md

 ![Proxy](websocat-diagram.drawio.png)

-Traffic will come to the `websocat` client to any given configured port, it will be then translated to be transmittend suing a "binary websocket", and relied to the websocket entrypoint in OpenShift OKD/Rahti.
-This traffic will be "translated back" to the original format before `websocat` was involded and relied to the configured service in the configured port.
+Traffic will come to the `websocat` client to any given configured port, it will be then translated to be transmittend suing a "binary websocket", and relayed to the websocket entrypoint in OpenShift OKD/Rahti.
+This traffic will be "translated back" to the original format before `websocat` was involded and relayed to the configured service in the configured port.

 This template is written with OpenShift OKD/Rahti in mind, but it should work in any kubernetes with minor modifications.